Pre-Natal and Post-Natal Lymphatic Massage

 -

-Hormone Regulation and Mood Support: The postpartum period (often called the “fourth trimester”) is marked by drastic hormonal shifts which can affect mood (baby blues or postpartum depression) and physical recovery.
+Hormone Regulation & Mood Support: The postpartum period is marked by drastic hormonal shifts which can affect mood (baby blues or postpartum depression) and physical recovery.
 Massage therapy has been shown to assist in regulating stress hormones and increasing the “feel-good” hormones, contributing to improved mood and less anxiety [thebump.com].
 For example, studies have noted that new mothers receiving regular massages had lower anxiety and depression scores, and even improvements in sleep quality [thebump.com] [healthline.com].
 Lymphatic massage, being very gentle and soothing, is particularly nurturing.
-It provides caring human touch that can be emotionally grounding during the ups and downs of early motherhood.
-This nurturing aspect, combined with the physiological benefits, means postnatal massage can help moms feel more balanced and supported in their recovery.

 -

-Pain Relief and Mobility: Postpartum body aches – whether from labor, nursing postures, or carrying a newborn – can often be alleviated by massage.
-While not specific to lymph flow, many therapists combine lymphatic drainage with light Swedish massage strokes on tight areas (like shoulders, neck, or low back) to relieve muscle tension.
-Improved lymphatic flow also helps reduce inflammation around sore muscles or joints, indirectly aiding pain relief.
+Pain Relief & Mobility: Postpartum body aches - whether from labor, nursing postures, or carrying a newborn – can often be alleviated by massage.
+While not specific to lymph flow, we often combine lymphatic drainage with Swedish and Deep Tissue massage on tight areas (like shoulders, neck, or low back) to relieve muscle tension.
+Improved lymphatic flow also helps reduce inflammation around sore muscles or joints, aiding pain relief.
 By reducing swelling in stiff areas (for instance, swollen knees or ankles after delivery), mothers can move more freely and comfortably.
-Some women report that lymphatic massage helped relieve the carpal tunnel or wrist pain they developed during pregnancy due to fluid retention, as the massage reduces the fluid pressing on nerves.

 Safety and Precautions